joshbickett/bickett.ai/public/blog/self-operating-computer-framework.md

 date: "2025-01-22"
 ---

-# A year since the launch of Self-Operating Computer Framework

 **January 22, 2025**

 November 3rd, 2023 was the "initial commit".
 The goal of the project?
 Create the first framework to enable multimodal models to operate computers like humans, using a mouse and keyboard.